Aerobird98/limen/README.md

 This repository is mostly read-only.
 I’m not a full-time developer just a hobbist, but if you like this lil’ implementation and want to improve upon things here, please don’t hesitate to **file an issue** or **open a pull-request**.

-I would be glad if this could be useful for someone and as a _humble_ request, please **mention my name and link back to this repository** if you ever use this in any of your own implementations.
+I would be glad if this could be useful for someone.

 # License

 It is distributed under the [MIT license][], a short and simple permissive license with conditions _only_ requiring **preservation of copyright and license notices**.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

+As a _humble_ request, please **mention my name and link back to this repository** if you ever use this in any of your own implementations.

 [github]: https://github.com/Aerobird98/limen
 [mit license]: https://github.com/Aerobird98/limen/blob/master/LICENSE.txt